Blackcap, East Sussex: History

 The original name of Blackcap appears to have been Mount Harry, while the hill now known as Mount Harry was called Lewes Beacon.
 The name probably indicates that it was used as a pagan shrine, or hearg, in early Saxon times, like the Harrow Hills in West Sussex and Middlesex, though the name was only recorded in 1610.
 Others have speculated that Mount Harry, then Mountharry, was named after King Henry III as it was here that Henry III was defeated by the troops of Simon de Montfort in 1264 at the Battle of Lewes.
 This seems less likely though.

-In the 1830s a copse of trees was planted on top of Blackcap either to celebrate the coronation of a new queen, Victoria, or, as folklore would have it, as a guide or smugglers.
+In the 1830s a copse of trees was planted on top of Blackcap either to celebrate the coronation of a new queen, Victoria, or, as folklore would have it, as a guide for smugglers.
 More trees were planted to commemorate the coronation of Queen Elizabeth II and a plaque has been erected.

 Between Blackcap and Mount Harry there is a dip where Black Cap Mill used to sit.
 It is unknown whether the name Blackcap came from the black roof of the mill or the name from the adjacent summit.